RFK assassin Sirhan Sirhan returns to 16th parole hearing - NewsBreak

-Nearly two years ago, a California parole board voted to free Robert F. Kennedy’s assassin, but the decision was later overturned by the governor.
+Two years ago, a California parole board voted to free Robert F. Kennedy’s assassin, but the decision was overturned by the governor.

 Sirhan Sirhan will once again appear before the board Wednesday at a hearing at a federal prison in San Diego County to ask to be let out.